Boundedness for proper conflict-free and odd colorings: Claw-free graphs and Quasi-line graphs

 Let~$z$ be any $c$-critical neighbor of~$v$ and let~$C$ be the set of all neighbors of~$v$ which are $c$-critical, except for~$z$.
 Then, as $t \geq 2$, we get that~$C$ is not empty.
 We claim that~$C$ has a vertex that has a $c$-safe color.
 For a contradiction, let us assume that no vertex in~$C$ has a $c$-safe color.

-Let us define the digraph $D$ with $V(D) = C$ and such that $(x,y) \in E(D)$ if and only if $c(x) \in W(c,y)$.
-For each $x \in C$ we know that its in-degree in $D$ is at most two since $|W(c,x)|=2$.
-Hence, $|A| \leq 2|C|$.
+Let us define the digraph $D$ with $V(D) = C$ and such that $(x,y) \in E(D)$ if and only if $c(x) \in W_o(c,y)$.
+For each $x \in C$, we know that its in-degree in $D$ is at most two since $|W_o(c,x)|=2$.
+Hence, $| E(D)| \leq 2|C|$.

-We have proved that if a $c$-critical neighbor of~$v$ does not have a $c$-safe color, then it has at least four neighbors which are $c$-critical and belong to $N(v)$.
+We have shown that if a $c$-critical neighbor of~$v$ does not have a $c$-safe color, then it has at least four neighbors which are $c$-critical and belong to $N(v)$.
 Hence, under our assumption that no vertex in~$C$ has a $c$-safe color, we get that each vertex in~$C$ has out-degree at least three in~$D$.
-This implies that $|A| \geq 3|C|$, which is a contradiction with $|A|\leq 2|C|$ since, by hypothesis, $C$ is not empty.
+This implies that $|E(D)| \geq 3|C|$, which is in contradiction with $|E(D)| \leq 2|C|$ since, by hypothesis, $C$ is not empty.